thzva/homapage/_pages/about.md

 Hi there!
 I am a Research Assistant in Computational Social Science Research Center at Zhejiang University, under the supervision of<a href='https://person.zju.edu.cn/chaowu'> Prof. Chao Wu</a>.
 I completed my master’s degree in Human-Computer Interaction at Xi'an Jiaotong Liverpool University（The University of Liverpool） in March 2024, advised by <a href='https://yulingyun.com/'>Prof. Lingyun Yu</a>. and <a href='https://scholar.xjtlu.edu.cn/en/persons/ChengtaoJi'>Dr. Chengtao Ji</a>.
 Before that, I received my Bachelor’s degree at Nanjing Xiaozhuang University in July 2021 supervised by  <a href='https://ie.njxzc.edu.cn/1037/listm.htm'>Prof. Hao Zheng</a>.

 I am currently very interested in **in human-llm interaction and llm based agent.** Of course, I'm also interested in other aspects of LLMs.
-I am honored to be mentored by <a href='https://yucheng.gold/'>Dr. Yucheng Jin</a> in this field.
+In the field of Human-AI Interaction, I have had the privilege of collaborating extensively with <a href='https://yucheng.gold/'>Dr. Yucheng Jin</a>.
 I also work closely with <a href='https://zhenwang9102.github.io/'>Dr. Zhen Wang</a> and <a href='https://luoxiao12.github.io/'>Dr. Xiao Luo</a>. ***If you are interested in any form of collaboration, please don’t hesitate to drop me an email or call me directly at +86 13912780195(same for Wechat)***.

 **Here is my [CV](paper/CV.pdf)**